MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/flowlayout_onelementmeasured_121000080.md

 ## -description

+Called when an element has been measured.

 ## -parameters

 ### -param element

+The measured element.

 ### -param index

+The position of the element in the collection.

 ### -param availableSize

+The amount of space available for the element.

 ### -param measureSize

+The measure size of the element.

 ### -param desiredSize

+The preferred size of the element.

 ### -param provisionalArrangeSize

+The size intended to eventually arrange the element.

 ### -param context

+The context object that facilitates communication between the layout and its host container.

 ## -remarks

+This method lets a subclass maintain its own estimation information.

 ## -see-also